Man drinks coffee leaning against his kitchen counter.

 How to get help with credit card debt

-If you struggle with personal finance and serious debt, it can be hard to make the minimum required payments and can lead to bad credit.
-In that case, you may want to consider credit counseling to learn more about debt relief options.
+If you struggle with personal finance and serious debt, it can be hard to make the minimum required payments and may lead to poor credit.
+In that case, you may want to consider credit counseling to learn more about debt relief options, according to the Federal Trade Commission.

 Was this article helpful?